emulciber/Python_BI_2022/homework_3_modules/README.md

 sudo apt-get install python3.11 python3.11-venv
 ~~~

-If you haven't already done so, go to folder with ultraviolence.py:
+If you haven't already done so, go to folder with ultraviolence.py (download it from this repository):
 ~~~
 cd <PATH_TO_FOLDER_WITH_ULTRAVIOLENCE>
 ~~~